 Back in July, my colleague, Emily Pellegrino wrote an excellent blog on the concept of boundaries; click here to read her article.
 We're going to take the concept a bit further this week and think about a clinical situation that might come up on an exam from the BBS, ASWB, or AAMFT.
-Let's get started with a sample item that might show up on a social work exam or MFT exam.
+Let's get started with a practice question about dual relationships that might show up on a social work exam or MFT exam.

 An unemployed therapist begins volunteering with a community organization providing free mental health services to homeless individuals and their families.
 The therapist meets with a new client, a 19 year-old male, and learns that the client has culinary skills and the desire to become a chef.
 The therapist's extended family owns a restaurant and the therapist believes they may be able to offer the client an internship that would later lead to a job.
 What should the therapist do NEXT?

 A. Consult with the program organizer to discuss linking the client to the job opportunity

 B. Maintain the client-therapist relationship and support the client in identifying appropriate job opportunities